 What plans are there for the future?

 Our ethos and atmosphere are very precious and we do not want to become a “hothouse”.
 We have always taken boys from a very wide variety of schools and we want this to continue.
 The plan is simply to try to raise standards academically and all round and make the School and its facilities better and better each year without changing its character.
-A continuous development programme ensures that our pupils enjoy excellent facilities and we are proud of our new state-of-the-art 3G all-weather sports ground and professional standard Performing Arts Centre, The Hammond Theatre.
+A continuous development programme ensures that our pupils enjoy excellent facilities and we are proud of our state-of-the-art Sixth Form Study Centre, 3G all-weather sports ground and professional standard Performing Arts Centre, The Hammond Theatre.

 How much homework will my son get in the First Year?